 5. Ta Prohm

-Frankly, I was disappointed by this one.
-Maybe, because I expected more (what with Indiana Jones and Lara Croft having been filmed here).
-But mostly because this place was packed with tourists, who were herded in groups from one tree trunk to the next to pose for pictures.
-Invariably everybody ends up with the pictures of the same trees, so I actually tried to photograph the tree trunks which did not seem to be crowd-pleasers.
-As soon as I got over myself and tried to blend out the crowds, I still got a little impression of that otherworldly vibe that many have described.
+Frankly, I was a little disappointed by this one.
+Mostly because of how commercialized this site seemed to be.
+It was packed with tourists, who were herded along the famous tree trunks to pose for pictures.
+There actually are specific spots designated for photo-ops.
+People line up to have their shot taken.
+Invariably, everybody ends up with the same pictures of the same trees.
+It’s probably the most instagrammable temple (though I’m no expert when it comes to that).
+I actually tried to photograph the tree trunks that didn’t seem to be crowd-pleasers.
+But, to be fair, once I got over myself and tried to ignore the crowds, I still got a little impression of that otherworldly vibe that many have described.

 Hopefully, this will help you set up your on tour of the site.

 If you have a little time to spare in Siem Reap, I strongly recommend a